 First, it is rare to see a drug recalled due to its packaging under these circumstances.
 Drug recalls themselves are not uncommon.
 Certainly, we can all remember at least one drug pulled from the shelves after the discovery of adverse side effects.
 However, recalling a drug due to a packaging error is a completely different story.
 If a product is recalled due to a “packaging error,” we might expect it to be the result of mislabeling or an injury-causing plastic bottle.
 Seldom, does a packaging error actually affect the performance of the drug itself.

 The fact that the mere 180 degree rotation of a product’s packaging can render a product completely ineffective seems curious.
 If Crayola accidentally packaged its product in reverse-rainbow order, the crayons would not cease to become coloring utensils.
-One would think that if a company is capable of designing a product that can alter reproductive hormones and prevent unwanted pregnancies, it could also design a package not affected by a reverse rotation.
+One would think that if a company is capable of designing a product that can alter reproductive hormones and prevent unwanted pregnancies, it could also design a package not affected by a reverse rotation is what a popular vascular doctor notes.

 Second, what legal liability may Qualitest face as a result of this error?
 We anticipate plaintiffs who have experienced an unwanted pregnancy will expect to hold Qualitest accountable.
 They may elect to assert a claim for wrongful pregnancy; however, this cause of action is typically filed against medical providers for failing to perform a sterilization procedure correctly.
 If a medical provider can be held liable for failing to perform a vasectomy, so too might a pharmaceutical company for negligently packaging its birth control pills.
 If the plaintiffs are unable to assert a wrongful pregnancy cause of action, it is unlikely their “unwanted children” would have a cause of action for wrongful life.
 Only a small number of states permit wrongful life actions, and those that do typically require the child to be born with some birth defect.